No passwords, no registration, no paywalls, no popups, no AI

 A. Hi, Jeff.
 The principle here is that KOH will dissolve aluminum but it does not dissolve the copper, silicon, and other alloying materials that are usually present to varying degrees in aluminum alloy parts.
 They remain behind, and become concentrated, and turn the part gray or black.
 An anodizer removes them with desmutting compounds which can dissolve copper and silicon, often including quite dangerous nitric acid and horribly dangerous hydrofluoric acid.

-It might help if you explained your situation in more detail; we don't know the alloy, and whether it's a casting or extrusion.
-It would be good if we knew whether this one particular part was a fluke that you encountered after previously stripping hundreds of parts, or whether this is a one-off and you had little idea what to expect.
+It might help to explain your situation in greater detail; we don't know the alloy, and whether it's a casting or extrusion.
+It would be good to be completely clear on whether this one particular part was a fluke that you encountered after previously stripping hundreds of parts, or whether this wa a one-off and you had little idea what to expect.

-If you are not an anodizing shop it might be best to just leave the parts as is and let the anodizing shop do the desmutting.
+If you are not an anodizing shop it might be best to just let the anodizing shop do the desmutting.
 It may not be a big deal with the proper acids.
 Best of luck!

 Regards,